The Best Budget Backpacking Packs

 Heavier than high-end mountaineering packs

-Some backpackers might be frustrated that this bag is stripped of popular features, such as sleeping pad straps, stretchy mesh pockets, and water bottle pockets.
-This pack is one of the smallest and lightest among this list of budget contenders, but as far as mountaineering packs go, it's on the heavier end of the spectrum with only modest durability.
+Some backpackers might be frustrated that this bag is stripped of popular features, such as bottom sleeping pad straps, stretchy mesh pockets, and water bottle pockets.
 Lightweight and robust mountaineering packs cost more, so you need to consider how much 8 oz or a pound less is worth it to you.
-We also aren't crazy for this pack's offering in comfort.
-It's reasonable for medium loads, but when the pack gets heavy, the lack of thick padding is noticeable.
-All in all, mountaineers, climbers of all sorts, and backcountry skiers get a lot of utility for the dollar from the Speed 40.
-And while specialized for these purposes, this model is also capable of backpacking trips lasting 1-3 nights.
+We also aren't crazy about this pack's offering in comfort.
+All in all, mountaineers, climbers of all sorts, and backcountry skiers get a lot of utility for the dollar from the Speed 50.
+And while specialized for these purposes, this model is also capable of backpacking trips lasting 3-5 nights.
 Black Diamond does not make a women's version of this pack.
 If you like the technical nature of this pack, but want more backpacker-friendly features, check out the women's Kyte 46 and men's Kestrel 48 from Osprey below.

 Superb for Backcountry Backpacking and International Travel